 Verify Removal

-Removing yay does not remove AUR packages installed through it.
-Those packages remain on your system and can be managed with pacman or another AUR helper.
+Removing yay does not remove AUR packages you installed through it.
+Those packages remain installed and can still be managed with pacman or another AUR helper.

 Troubleshooting